 In addition, the financial assets and liabilities of the Credit Suisse Group have been remeasured to fair value as of the acquisition date, resulting in the provisional fair values disclosed on the following page, with fair value adjustments of USD 2.3bn recognized on financial instruments that are classified at fair value through profit or loss and fair value adjustments of USD 12.4bn recognized on financial instruments at amortized cost and off-balance sheet commitments and guarantees.
-In particular, material fair value adjustments have been made regarding the Credit Suisse Group lending portfolio, including mortgages and corporate lending, to bring the financial instruments from amortized cost to fair value.
-The fair value adjustments applied to amortized-cost financial instruments will generally accrete to par over their expected lives through Total revenues in the income statement if the instruments are continued to be held.
+In particular, material fair value adjustments have been made regarding the Credit Suisse Group lending portfolio, including mortgages and corporate lending, to bring the financial instruments will generally accrete to par over their expected lives through Total revenues in the income statement if the instruments are continued to be held.

-> Refer to Note 9 for more information
+Refer to Note 9 for more information